 Cooling

 Cold food storage is a lynchpin of the modern kitchen.
-Before you buy a fridge or freezer, look at whether your cooking is focused on fresh foods or convenience foods; how often you freeze meals; and whether you shop daily, weekly or less often.
-No matter how big or small your fridge/freezer is, make sure it’s only a step from the food preparation area and can be easily accessed.
+Before choosing a fridge or freezer, think about how you cook and shop.
+For example, decide whether you rely on fresh ingredients or convenience foods.
+Also, consider how often you freeze meals and how frequently you shop, whether daily, weekly, or less often.
+No matter the size, place the fridge just one step from the food prep area.
+As a result, you can access ingredients quickly and move through the kitchen more efficiently.
 And if you want a bigger combined fridge/freezer, remember to allocate enough floor space.
 Under-the-countertop fridges or ones integrated into the cabinets are less flexible but more discreet.

 Communications